Cavaliers vs. Knicks prediction, odds, time: 2025 NBA Christmas Day picks from proven model

 SportsLine's model simulated New York Knicks vs. Cleveland Cavs 10,000 times and revealed its 2025 NBA Christmas picks

 The New York Knicks look to continue their home supremacy when they battle the Cleveland Cavaliers in an Eastern Conference matchup on the 2025 NBA Christmas Day schedule.
 Cleveland is coming off a 141-118 win over New Orleans on Tuesday, while New York dropped a 115-104 decision at Minnesota that same night.
 The Cavaliers (17-14), who are second in the Central Division, are 6-6 on the road this season.
 The Knicks (20-9), who are first in the Atlantic Division, are 14-2 on their home court.
-Evan Mobley (calf) is not expected to play for Cleveland.
+Evan Mobley (calf) is listed as questionable after missing the last five games.

 New users can target the DraftKings promo code, which offers $200 in bonus bets if your $5+ bet wins: